 Transplanting a new heart into a kid or adult is conceivable up to age 70, in exceptional cases, up to age 75.

 For a heart transplant, eligibility of both the patient and donor is highly investigated.
-Both should meet certain criteria set up by the medical professionals, failing which you can be held ineligible for the Heart Transplant.
+Both should meet certain criteria set up by the medical professionals, failing which you can be held ineligible for the heart transplant.

 As a patient, you can be denied eligibility for a heart transplant if you: